deepgram-devs/deepgram-cli-legacy/README.md

   PROJECT  Project ID

 DESCRIPTION
-  List features used by the provided project
+  List features used by a Deepgram Project.
 ```

 ## `deepgram usage requests [PROJECT]`

-Retrieves transcription requests for a project
+Retrieves transcription requests for a Deepgram Project.

 ```
 USAGE